Get insider access

 Our Verdict

 The Anker Space Q45 aren't the best choice for neutral sound out of the box.
 They have a pretty v-shaped sound profile with extra thump, rumble, and boom, as well as bright and sparkly sibilants.
-However, they also have a peak in their high-mid, which makes vocals and instruments sound harsh, while the dip in the low-treble veils their details.
+However, the treble range is inconsistent, so voices can sound harsh or dull depending on their pitch.
 You can adjust their sound to suit your tastes using their companion app's graphic EQ and presets.
 They also support LDAC codec if you want to stream hi-res audio.

 Pros